ieclabgen/AcroBC/README.md

 # Predictor for Biochemical Control in patients with Acromegaly .

-We present a Random forest model for prediction of biochemical control of patients with acromegally that were submitted to surgery.
+We present a SVM model for prediction of biochemical control of patients with acromegally that were submitted to surgery.
 This is a experimental model that should not be used for treatment decision, more tests should be performed.